simoncozens/BezierInfo-2/components/sections/circles/content.en-GB.md

 # Circles and quadratic Bézier curves

 Circles and Bézier curves are very different beasts, and circles are infinitely easier to work with than Bézier curves.
 Their formula is much simpler, and they can be drawn more efficiently.
 But, sometimes you don't have the luxury of using circles, or ellipses, or arcs.
 Sometimes, all you have are Bézier curves.
-For instance, if you're doing font design, fonts have no concept of geometric shapes, they only know straight lines, and Bézier curves.
+For instance, if you're doing font design, fonts have no concept of geometric shapes; they only know straight lines, and Bézier curves.
 OpenType fonts with TrueType outlines only know quadratic Bézier curves, and OpenType fonts with Type 2 outlines only know cubic Bézier curves.
 So how do you draw a circle, or an ellipse, or an arc?

 You approximate.